andywar65/pymba/README.md

 ### BIM standard blocks

 BIM standard blocks are recognized as real life building elements.
 By now we have only the `Wall` BIM element.
-It behaves pretty much as a box, but attributes are different: wall `type` and inside, outside, right and left `finishing`.
+It behaves pretty much as a box, but attributes are different: wall `Type` and inside, outside, right and left `Finishing`.

 Wall types are defined in the backend as `PYMba Wall Pages`, and must be children of the `Pymba Page` they are related to.
-Creating a new wall type requires Title, Intro, Image (is it a pattern?) and Color.
-You can then add as many wall Layers to the Wall Type as you want.
-Layers require a Material, a Thickness (in centimeters) and a Weight in kilograms per cubic meter.
+Creating a new wall type requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color`.
+You can then add as many wall `Layers` to the Wall Type as you want.
+Layers require a `Material`, a `Thickness` (in centimeters) and a `Weight` in kilograms per cubic meter.
 The app controls if wall dimensions in CAD are consistent with Wall Type features, i.e. wall thickness.
 If inconsistency arises, wall is rendered in flat red.
+You can leave a layer with zero thickness to assign the same Wall Type to blocks with different depth.

+Finishings are defined in the backend as `PYMba Finishing Pages`, and must be children of the `Pymba Page` they are related to.
+Creating a new finishing requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color` for `Wall`, `Tiling` and `Skirting` appearance.
+Tiling and Skirting require also `height`, intended as their upper bound with respect to the floor.

-Wall data is stored in a CSV file downloadable from the frontend.
+Wall data is stored in a `CSV` file downloadable from the frontend.
 Data includes wall weight and finishing surfaces.

 ### Next improvements